Phundamentals/Phundamentals/README.md

 it written for us by someone else.
 Better stories make people happier.

 There's a gap between the human world and the computer world.
 The human mind and the computer mind are separated by mismatch.
 They're not actually compatible.
-The only friendship they share seems superficial as long as it's beneficial, and then it quickly becomes a hatefull relationship.
-And designers and developers stand in between worlds, trying to bridge the gap.
+The only friendship they share seems superficial and exists only as long as it's beneficial.
+Then we break up and things quickly become hateful.
+Until it's all fixed again.

+Designers and developers stand in between worlds, trying to bridge the gap.
 Communication requires complex translation cycles to and fro, and mistakes in translations are rather costly.
 Clients reveal their wishes, while developers wage war.

 That is what we are, my friend: warriors, without a doubt.
+I've seen it.
 We are.
 Trust me.

 ---